 And what really makes this Captain tick?
 The Third Reich.
-We see strong emotion and passion whenever the topic comes up and his reaction to being surrounded by swastikas during the concert is chilling leading into his fabulous Edelweiss with the most beautiful and riveting “Bless my homeland forever” closing line.
+We see strong emotion and passion whenever the topic comes up and his reaction to being surrounded by swastikas during the concert is chilling in the lead up to his fabulous Edelweiss with the most beautiful and riveting “Bless my homeland forever” closing line.

 It really is her vocal chops that had the audience in rapture.
 That same “Climb Ev’ry Mountain” was spectacular and quite the way to end Act One showing off her vocal power and strength.
 And when she quotes Psalm 121 as she is encouraging the von Trapp family at the finale before breaking into Finale Ultimo with the nun chorus, you sense real compassion and love and faith in her performance.